ovh/docs/pages/platform/ai-notebooks/how_to_cli_getting_started/guide.en-us.md

 > [!primary]
 >
 > The notebook state stored in the Object Storage (including your notebook files) is not cleaned up automatically after notebook deletion.
-> You can find it and delete in the `notebooks_workspace` container of your Object Storage under the notebook ID directory.
+> You can find it and delete it in the `notebooks_workspace` container of your Object Storage, under the notebook ID directory.

 ## Going further